 - Accompanying students with SEND on school excursions and extra-curricular activities

-- Mentoring sessions are provided by Jerry Parr, the School Chaplain, and other professionals for those students who need support, emotionally, socially or to improve behaviour
+- Mentoring sessions are provided by our Pastoral Team members, other outside professionals and our School Chaplain, Sam Packer, for those students who need support, emotionally, socially or to improve behaviour

 - Specialist speech and language support from an external professional

-- Specialist literacy support from an external professional
+- Specialist Autism support from an external professionals

 - 1:1 support for ASD students in KS3 and KS4

-- 1:1 support for students who have speech and language difficulties as recommended by a specialist.
+- 1:1 support for students who have speech and language difficulties as recommended by Speech and Language Therapists